 Summary of Medicare

 Medicare is comprised of three parts: Part A, Part B and Part D. Part A is Medicare’s hospital insurance and Part B is Medicare’s supplemental medical insurance.
-Both are described in this chapter.
-Part D is Medicare’s prescription drug benefit.
-Refer to Health Programs, Medicare Part D, for a full description of Medicare’s Part D benefit.
+Medicare beneficiaries can access Medicare benefits either through Original Medicare or managed care plans.

 Medicare Part C is Medicare Advantage, which is the managed care option for Medicare beneficiaries.
-Medicare beneficiaries may enroll in a managed care plan rather than accessing medical services through Original Medicare.
+Medicare beneficiaries may enroll in a managed care plan to access Medicare benefits.
 For information about enrolling into a managed care plan and how Medicare beneficiaries access services when a member of a managed care plan, see below, Managed Care: Medicare Advantage Plans.

 Eligible individuals apply for Medicare during specifically designated enrollment periods; see below, Enrolling in Medicare.